michigan state university, chittenden hall

 State Register of Historic Places

-Chittenden Hall, Michigan State University’s first dairy building, housed the department’s commercial dairy operation and provided academic and laboratory spaces.
-It was dedicated as a part of the Michigan Agricultural College campus in 1901.
-The building now remains as an integral part of what has become the core of Michigan State University; it is one of a selection of early buildings that constitute the school’s original “laboratory row”.
-The two-story masonry building with a full basement of approximately 13,000 square feet is a fine example of a simple in form-and-detail, utilitarian, turn-of-the-century academic building.
+Chittenden Hall, Michigan State University’s first dairy building, was built in 1901 for the university’s dairy program and housed the department’s commercial dairy operation while providing academic and laboratory spaces.
+It is one of the oldest buildings on campus and was dedicated as a part of the Michigan Agricultural College campus.
+The building now remains as an integral part of what has become the core of Michigan State University; it is one of a selection of early buildings that constitute the school’s original “laboratory row.”